-- Your spouse's eligibility ends 30 days after legal separation(3) or divorce. - Your child's eligibility ends on the date your child no longer satisfies the requirements for a dependent child as described on pages 19-20. - Eligibility of a spouse, and dependent children ends 30 days after your death.
+• Your spouse's eligibility ends 30 days after legal separation(5) or divorce.

+- Your child's eligibility ends on the date your child no longer satisfies the requirements for a dependent child as described on pages 17-19, 30 days after the child's 26th birthday, or the end of the calendar year in which the child turns 26, whichever is earlier. - Eligibility of a spouse and dependent children ends 30 days after your death.